 The Public Works Department, Traffic Engineering Division has reviewed the potential traffic related impacts for the proposed project and has determined that the streets adjacent to and near the subject site will be able to accommodate the quantity and kind of traffic which may be potentially generated subject to the standard city requirements for street improvements and subject to the project specific mitigation measures determined applicable by the City of Fresno Traffic Engineer.
-These requirements generally include: (1) The provision of a minimum two points of vehicular access to major streets for any phase of the development; (2) Major and local street dedications; (3) Street improvements, (including, but not limited to, construction of concrete curbs, gutters, pavement, underground street lighting systems; (4) Payment of applicable impact fees (including, but not limited to, the Traffic Signal Mitigation Impact (TSMI) Fee, Fresno Major Street Impact (FMSI) Fee, and the Regional Transportation Mitigation Fee (RTMF) Fee; and, (5) Construction of a full access at the intersection of Kerry Avenue at Fowler Avenue with stop control on Kerry Avenue. requirements are outlined within the memorandum from the City Traffic Engineer dated July 18, 2018.
+These requirements generally include: (1) The provision of a minimum two points of vehicular access to major streets for any phase of the development; (2) Major and local street dedications and vacations; (3) Street improvements, (including, but not limited to, construction of center section travel lanes, shoulders, concrete curbs, gutters, pavement, and underground street lighting systems; (4) Payment of applicable impact fees (including, but not limited to, the Traffic Signal Mitigation Impact (TSMI) Fee, Fresno Major Street Impact (FMSI) Fee, and the Regional Transportation Mitigation Fee (RTMF) Fee; and, (5) Installation of a traffic signal with protected left-turn phasing per City of Fresno Standards at the Site Access at Golden State Boulevard (this signal is not included in the TSMI fee program and all associated costs will be the responsibility of the project and are non-reimbursable).
+These requirements are outlined within the memorandum from the City Traffic Engineer dated July 18, 2018.